- Start date: 8th March 2024

-The mixed methods course is not suitable for you if you are new to systematic reviews as it does not provide basic systematic review (screening, data extraction, quality assessment) or meta-analysis training.
-The ‘Review’ course focusses on synthesis methods.
+The mixed methods course is not suitable for you if you are new to systematic reviews.
+It does not provide basic systematic review (screening, data extraction, quality assessment) or meta-analysis training.
+The ‘review’ course focuses on advanced synthesis methods.

 Dr Katy Sutcliffe is the Deputy Director of the Department of Health Reviews Facility at the Evidence for Policy and Practice Information and Coordination Centre (EPPI-Centre), Institute of Education, University College London.
 Katy specialises in developing methods for research synthesis, in particular for qualitative and mixed methods reviews.